Will I Lose Sales if I Say This?

 Another thing to piont out too is that using dull knives is even more dangerous, and ours are so sharp, keep their sharpness and there's a sharpener available (not one of those honing rods that I really totally inept using) so it actually decreases the chance of injuring youself.
 If they're STILL scared of using knives, then the UM is a great alternative.
 But while it can replace a knife in many instances, it can't do everything a knife can.
 Alot of fruit you can't do on the mandolin (cutting the top off a strawberry, cutting up mango/peaches/nectarines/melons etc) so be sure to get one good quality knife for when you have to use one.

-2. Will I lose sales if I mention that my products are not made in the USA?
+Will I lose sales if I mention my personal experiences with the products?

-3. Will I lose sales if I share that my products are not organic?
+Will I lose sales if I talk about the price of the products upfront?

-5. Will I lose sales if I disclose that my products may contain allergens?
+Will I lose sales if I share my excitement about promotions and discounts?

 Similar Pampered Chef Threads